Northern Lights Forecast for Fargo Tonight

 How to use tonight's forecast in Fargo

-The current aurora chance for Fargo is None.
+The current aurora chance for Fargo is Low.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 What the current chance means